educational-resources-and-services/bibletags-widget/README.md

 * Get working for other languages (uiWords query)
   * Should lang codes only be 3-digit? (i.e. no eng-gb?)
 Think about Chinese as another example
   * Think about different ways besides chap:verse that translations represent ref's
-* Test that uiLanguageCode works correctly
+* Test that uiLanguageId works correctly
 * hideVerse
 * hideOriginal
 * addlOptions